metllord/polite_tasks/readme.md

 4. post it to hacker news
 5. get bought out by a large company
 6. buy a Ferrari and a wood shop
-7. learn how to make fine furnature
+7. learn how to make fine furniture
-8. keep track of my furnature projects using Polite Tasks
+8. keep track of my furniture projects using Polite Tasks

 Those plans (oh boy, it's a list) are somewhat ambitious, but I'd be satisfied completing the first three.